 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to progress you career with no success?
-Have you ever thought about why your coworker or friend is promoted while you’re still stuck in the same position?
-Most of us make a few common errors in our careers that stagnate the pace of growth.
-Learn about these errors and how to prevent them.
+Are you doing everything to grow you career but not getting results?
+Have you ever thought about why your colleague or friend is promoted while you are stuck in the same position?
+In reality, the majority of us make a few common errors when we work, which slows our progress.
+Read on to learn about these mistakes and learn how to prevent them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Enhancement to remain in the game.
+- Consider Mentoring, Continuing Learning and Transferable Skill Set Enhancement to remain competitive.

 Not Establishing Goals

-Do you possess a precise vision of where you’d like be in the next year or two?
-If you don’t set realistic goals, it will hinder progress.
-Set clear short and long-term goals that prioritize those that will have the most impact on your career advancement.
-In order to increase job satisfaction be sure your goals are in line with your personal needs.
+Are you able to articulate a view of where you’d like to be in the next year, or two years?
+Failing to set achievable goals can slow progress.
+Set clear, short and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To boost job satisfaction make sure that your goals align with your personal preferences.

 Not Taking Care of Networking